Universite-Gustave-Eiffel/Tempus/doc/README_loader.md

 The Tempus loader for OSM data has been originally designed to work with OSM shapefiles exports from CloudMade.
 Unfortunately this shapefile provider no longer delivers shapefile extracts.

-The small 'osm2shp' utility then allows to convert a native OSM file to a shapefile readable by the Tempus loader.
+The small 'osm2shp' utility then allows to convert a native OSM file to a shapefile readable by the Tempus loader (can be found in `build/bin`).

 OSM native file formats are:
 * .osm, xml based file format